CosmicSpagetti/quantified_self/README.md

 ### GET /api/v1/foods/:id

 Returns the food stored in the database matching the specified ID.

-If no food is found, returns a 404 error.
+**Returns a 404 error if the food is not found.**

-Example of expected output:
+Example of successful output:
 ```
 {
     "id": 1,